 August 30, 2019

-CAC files an amicus curiae brief on behalf of the Judiciary CommitteeD.D.C.
+CAC files an amicus curiae brief in district court on behalf of the Judiciary CommitteeD.D.C.
 Amicus Brief

 October 8, 2019

 The Department of Justice (DOJ) appeals the case to the D.C.
 Circuit and files a motion for a stay pending appeal

 CAC files an amicus brief in opposition to DOJ’s motion for a stayD.C.
 Cir.
 Amicus Br.

 The D.C.
 Circuit hears oral arguments on the motion for a stay pending appeal and grants the stay